strangerstudios/pmpro-goals/readme.txt

 1. fill_color: Hexadecimal color value for the goal’s progress bar.
 Default: “#77A02E”.
 1. font_color: Hexadecimal color value for the text of the goal bar.
 Default: “#FFFFFF”.
 1. goal: The numeric goal you would like to reach.
 Do not include any currency symbol or special characters; Required. (i.e. “1000”)
 1. goal_type: The type of goal to track.
-Default: “revenue”; Accepts: “revenue” or “members”
+Default: "revenue"; Accepts: "revenue", "sales" or "members"
+1. start_date: Only include orders or sign ups after this date.
+Use yyyy-mm-dd format.
+1. end_date: Only include orders or sign ups before this date.
+Use yyyy-mm-dd format.
-1. levels: A single or comma-separated list of level IDs to include in the goal tracking; Required. (i.e. “1,2”)
+1. levels: A single or comma-separated list of level IDs to include in the goal tracking. (i.e. “1,2”) Defaults to all levels if blank.

 == Frequently Asked Questions ==